Zenith SupersPort: Reception

-Sherwin Levinson of InfoWorld wrote that "the Zenith SupersPort 286 may well be the harbinger of a new era of laptop computing", "embod[ying] a combination of speed, weight, size, and battery life that we've seen in no other laptop" and that "Zenith's engineers have come closer to the ideal laptop than any so far."
-Levinson particularly praised the processing speed, hard disk access times and battery life of the SupersPort 286 and while finding some software incompatibility with FastBack Plus (a file backup utility for DOS) and Crosstalk Mk.4 (a terminal emulator for DOS), he wrote that such errors were correctable and subsequent tests ran fine afterwards.
+Sherwin Levinson of InfoWorld wrote that "the Zenith SupersPort 286 may well be the harbinger of a new era of laptop computing", "embod[ying] a combination of speed, weight, size, and battery life that we've seen in no other laptop" and that "Zenith's engineers have come closer to the ideal laptop than any so far".Levinson particularly praised the processing speed, hard disk access times and battery life of the SupersPort 286 and while finding some software incompatibility with FastBack Plus (a file backup utility for DOS) and Crosstalk Mk.4 (a terminal emulator for DOS), he wrote that such errors were correctable and subsequent tests ran fine afterwards.
 Levinson found reservation with the keyboard layout which he deemed slightly cramped and recommended purchasers get the optional numeric keypad.

+Jerry Pournelle wrote in Byte that "I love it when I get it to my hotel room", but the SupersPort 286 was "just darned too heavy" to carry to meetings.
+A full review of the SupersPort 286 in the same issue said that it offered "the computing power of a desktop or transportable machine and the convenient size and weight of a laptop".
+The magazine approved of the "easy to read" screen (except "the common problem of poor cursor legibility"), keyboard, and performance.
+While reporting that the battery pack and power supply made the computer very heavy, and that it was too long to fit on an airline coach class tray-table, BYTE said that "it was a pleasure to have such a powerful computer literally at my fingertips while traveling".

-Allan S. Papkin, a journalist for United Press International, "clearly is one of the best laptops going" and although "not the lightest in its class, nor by any means the least costly", "it deserves serious consideration.
+Allan S. Papkin of United Press International called the SupersPort 286 "clearly [o]ne of the best laptops going".
+He continued that, although "not the lightest in its class, nor by any means the least costly", "it deserves serious consideration.
 Its advantages far outweigh what I regard are very few shortcomings".
 Bill Howard of PC Magazine, writing a year after the SupersPort 286's release, wrote that the machine was "still competent" as a business laptop and praised the display and keyboard.
 While calling the industrial design of the laptop "trendsetting", he called the battery enclosure "less than elegant" on account of its heft and dumbbell shape.

 Reviewing the 8088 SupersPort in PC Magazine, Nora Georgas wrote that while the laptop was more expensive than Toshiba's Toshiba T1000, she preferred the SupersPort's screen and keyboard and called it a "good low-end laptop" overall.
 A year after its release, in October 1989, Alfred Poor wrote in PC Magazine that the 8088 SupersPort was beginning to fall behind in usability and speed, calling the hard disk speed unremarkable and the processing speed mediocre.
 He praised the laptop's backlit display and called the battery life reasonable, but found the design of the battery attachment mechanism flawed, as it prevented users from plugging in peripherals to the rear ports without first removing the rather bulky battery and unlatching the peripheral port door.